Varun-AI-dev/Scale_ai_quality_check/README.md

 Label Accuracy:

 The script makes sure each box is labeled correctly.
-Expected labels include: traffic_control_sign, construction_sign, information_sign, policy_sign, non_visible_face.
+Expected labels include:

+traffic_control_sign, construction_sign, information_sign, policy_sign, non_visible_face.

 Occlusion:

 Boxes with high occlusion (50% or more hidden) are flagged, as they may not be useful for training.
 Rating System

 The script rates each task based on these criteria:

 # What’s Included
 Quality Check Script:

-This script reads task data, checks for issues, and outputs a .csv with results.
+This script reads task data, checks for issues, and outputs a .csv, with annotated images(red bounding box shows annotations with error).

 Reflection Document:

 A short write-up on how this process could be improved over time.